Drunkendragonify/Karios/README.md

 - Startup
 - SMTP mail function
 - Logs keys
+- USB spreader
+- C&C Checker

+## ToDo:
+- Multithreading
+- Command System for C&C
+- Disguised process (Icon, Smartscreen ect.)

-This should be used as an educational resource, I/we do not accept any responsibility for anyone who uses this!
+This should be used as an educational resource, we do not accept any responsibility for anyone who uses this!

--- **Evolve, StBoyden**
+-- **Evolve, StBoyden.
+DrunkenDragonFly**